multiformats/multibase/README.md

 > Why the strange selection of codes / characters?

 The code values are selected such that they are included in the alphabets of the base they represent.
 For example, `F` is the base code for `base16 (hex)`, because `F` is in hex's 16 character alphabet.
-Note that the alphabets here are ASCII or UTF8 compliant.
+Note that the alphabets can be encoded in ASCII or UTF8.
 We have not found a case needing something else.

 > Don't we have to agree on a table of base encodings?